fatemafaria142/From-Text-to-Code-Generation-Pipeline-Incorporating-Various-LLMs/README.md

 <p>I utilized the <a href="https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k">CodeAlpaca-20k</a> dataset for this project.</p>

 <h2>Large Language Models (LLMs)</h2>
-<p>I employed four different types of Large Language Models (LLMs) from Hugging Face for this task.
+<p>I employed seven different types of Large Language Models (LLMs) from Hugging Face for this task.
 Here are the details along with their respective links:</p>

 <ol>
  <li>